 - The Geneva Digital Watch newsletter, a monthly newsletter which includes round-up of developments, interviews with prominent IG experts, and articles on various digital policy areas.
 Learn more about the newsletters, access the archive, and download the latest issue.

 - Monthly GIP briefings on Internet governance in Geneva and online, which take place every last Tuesday of the month.
 As of 2016, local hubs are being established worldwide with the aim of encouraging sustainable discussions in local communities, and to share regional perspectives during the monthly briefings.
-The next briefing will take place on Tuesday, 31st May 2016 (registrations are now open).
-Learn more about the GIP briefings and how to set up a local hub, and access the archive.
+Join us for the next briefing, and learn more about the briefings.

 Updates from GIP Digital Watch

 1 March 2017: The global team of curators is expanding again!
 [Call for applications is now closed]

 10 May 2016: Our team of rapporteurs provided live updates and just-in-time session reports from the WSIS Forum 2016.
 Download the final WSIS Forum Report for the insights, thematic summaries, highlights, and more, and visit our dedicated page for session reports.

 1 March 2016: The training for assistant curators has started with the first of four webinars.
 The training will conclude end of April, with the final selection of assistant curators who will join the team in May.